thin-edge/thin-edge.io/docs/src/benchmarks/index.md

 ### Detailed Metrics

-The following table provides a detailed breakdown of the CPU consumption for each task:
+The following table provides a detailed description of the CPU consumption of measured tasks:

 | Task                 | Description                                                    |
 |----------------------|----------------------------------------------------------------|